Crown commissioner

 On 19 October 2005, the Isle of Man's parliament, Tynwald, approved a proposal to change the lieutenant governor's title to barrantagh y chrooin to reflect the new role which the governor plays in the government of the Isle of Man.
-The proposed change was then submitted to the Lord of Mann Elizabeth II for the Royal Assent.
+The proposed change was then submitted to the Lord of Mann Elizabeth II for royal assent.

-In April 2006, however, after much public disapproval, Tynwald rejected the previously approved proposal and withdrew their request for Royal Assent.
-Accordingly, the lieutenant governor will remain as currently titled.
+In April 2006, however, after much public disapproval, Tynwald rejected the previously approved proposal and withdrew their request for royal assent.